ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 The non-interactive mode involves interaction with the tool through arguments.
 It supports building both single and multiple measurement package files.
 The argument `--plugin-dir` as input with the measurement plugin directory builds a single measurement.
 The inputs should be enclosed within double quotes.
-Arguments `--base-dir` and `--selected-meas-plugins` are used for building multiple measurements, where the `--base-dir` has the input of base directory of the measurement plugins and `--selected-meas-plugins` has the input of comma-separated measurement plugin names under that base directory or `dot(.)` to build all the available measurement plugins under that base directory.
+Arguments `--base-dir` and `--selected-meas-plugins` are used for building multiple measurements, where the `--base-dir` has the input of base directory of the measurement plugins and `--selected-meas-plugins` has the input of comma-separated measurement plug-in names under that base directory or `dot(.)` to build all the available measurement plugins under that base directory.
 It validates the user-provided input and throws necessary warnings in the CLI.

 Arguments like `--plugin-dir, --base-dir, --selected-meas-plugins` can be used with their corresponding shorthand versions `-p, -b, -s` in non-interactive mode.